Literary Terms Used in English Drama

 Characterization

 Characterization is the way of describing and creating characters in drama.
 Characterization usually includes personality traits of an individual character and includes both descriptions of a character’s physical attributes as well as the personality of a character.
-It also includes how characters act, think, behave, and speak.
+It also includes the way that characters act, think, behave, and speak.

 Catastrophe